 5. Lack of support from the vendorAside from being contractually obligated to oversee the implementation, the vendor delivering the software should be seen as a partner in the project.
 Their on-hand expertise will be crucial in ensuring a smooth transition.
 Open lines of communication can help to mitigate against the feeling that the vendor disappears after the initial roll-out.
 The vendor’s customer support representative and development team should be available to answer specific questions, provide expertise and support where needed, and work alongside your IT department to quickly resolve any issues.
 Establishing a good rapport with your customer support representative is a great first step.
 By creating a friendly relationship, working together to solve issues that come up along the way will be much easier and less stressful.

 6. Inadequate software training toolsTraining should be one of the top priorities when implementing new software.
 After all, if staff don’t know how to use it, what’s the point in having it?
 Employees need to not only understand the potential value of the software, but how to realize that value in their day-to-day.
 The project team’s role is two-fold.
 First, to communicate the value of the new software and second, to develop an effective onboarding plan.
 This should include a system for getting employees up to speed on how to complete core processes and utilize features with confidence.
 It may be helpful to appoint “super-users” who can be on hand to answer questions and help resolve issues.
+After the initial onboarding, there needs to be continuous employee training on new features and workflows.
 A Digital Adoption Platform is a proven way to onboard new software users quickly and with minimal disruption.
-By guiding users through with step-by-step instructions at the point of need, DAPs enable “learning in the flow of work.”
+By guiding users through with step-by-step instructions and contextual learning, DAPs enable “learning in the flow of work.”
 That means employees can learn to complete unfamiliar processes independently as they actually do their work.
 Instead of wasting time in the classroom and then attempting to recall everything they learned, a DAP ensures all of the necessary information and resources are always accessible.

 7. Declining productivityThere is a high risk there will decline in productivity during a software implementation.
 Not only is this a threat to the ROI of the new software, but it can also lead to decreased morale among staff.
 DAPs can help you prevent this productivity drop by shortening employees’ time-to-competency, or the amount it takes for them to complete tasks at the optimal speed.
 A DAP achieves this through contextual learning, which provides tailored guidance and real-time support based on individuals’ current needs.
 It automatically assesses factors such as experience, role, and department, as well as what task an employee is trying to perform, to help employees complete their work and maintain productivity levels.